G-Oelgaard/Language_Analytics_Assignment_4/README.md

 - Print a classification report to show how good the classifier is.

 ## ------ DATA ------
-The data is a .csv file 28643 comments with the labels "0" or "1".
-As indicated by the reasearch papers that created the dataset.
-"0" is non-threating comments and "1" is threatning comments.
+The data is a .csv file containing 28643 comments with the labels "0" or "1".
+As indicated by the research papers that created the dataset.
+"0" is non-threatening comments and "1" is threatening comments.

 The data was obtained through the language analytics course.